-The Exercise is Medicine® Global Health Initiative exists in more than 40 countries worldwide.
-The EIM Global Center actively works with leaders from health care, medicine, public health and fitness organizations to establish National Centers.
-Partners initiate the process by forming an EIM National Task Force, consisting of a wide array of leaders from across the country, with the goal to establish Exercise is Medicine as a permanent initiative in the country.
+The Exercise is Medicine® (EIM) global health initiative exists in more than 40 countries worldwide.
+The EIM Global Center actively works with leaders from health care, medicine, public health and fitness organizations to establish national centers.
+Partners initiate the process by forming an EIM national task force, consisting of a wide array of leaders from across the country, with the goal to establish Exercise is Medicine as a permanent initiative in the country.

 - National primary care associations

 - Other national medical and health care associations

 - Academic institutions

 - The Ministry of Health or National Public Health Institute